apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Kremlin says Putin is healthy, laughs off body double rumours**
+**Five extra points: Risner and prime time Cousins boost Vikings over 49ers**

-You can read more about it [here](https://www.reuters.com/world/europe/kremlin-rejects-speculation-that-putin-is-ill-uses-body-doubles-2023-10-24/).
+You can read more about it [here](https://www.startribune.com/five-extra-points-vikings-49ers-kirk-cousins-camryn-bynum-dalton-risner-rick-spielman/600314343/).

 ## Requirements
 - Python 3.8